huggingface/huggingface_hub/docs/source/en/package_reference/environment_variables.md

 ### HF_HUB_ETAG_TIMEOUT

-Integer value to define etag timeout when fetching ETag on the system level.
+Integer value to define the number of seconds to wait for server response when fetching the latest metadata from a repo before downloading a file.
+If the request times out, `huggingface_hub` will default to the locally cached files.
+Setting a lower value speeds up the workflow for machines with a slow connection that have already cached files.
+A higher value guarantees the metadata call to succeed in more cases.
+Default to 10s.

 ### HF_HUB_DOWNLOAD_TIMEOUT